Katie Stringer Clary

 B.A. – History; Middle Tennessee State University, 2008

-Interdisciplinary Studies, Museum Studies, Public History, and Cultural Heritage
+Interdisciplinary Studies, Museum Studies, Death Studies, Public History, and Cultural Heritage

 Museums, Public History, Death Studies, and Museum Ethics